 - the requirements for the quality of the information.

-As soon as you have such information in your hands, you are ready to start the deep analysis, develop a clear perspective and deliver your professional opinion and advise.
+As soon as you have such information in your hands, you are ready to start the deep analysis, develop a clear perspective and deliver your professional opinion and advice.

-Here, your key goal is to clearly communicate your requirements and establish an efficient collaboration.
+Here, your key goal is to communicate your requirements and establish an efficient collaboration clearly.

 Tip 4.
 Specify your data requirements

 What is the meaning of data?
-It means that you have to start speaking the same language with your partners.
+It means that you have to start speaking the same language as your partners.
 From my experience, this is one of the biggest challenges.
-The easiest way to address this issue is to develop a company business glossary or at least agree on data definitions with your business partners.
+The easiest way to address this issue is to develop a company business glossary or agree on data definitions with your business partners.

 Where is your data?
 Sometimes it might take a business analyst 4-6 weeks to find the location of a certain data unit.
-So, it means that you should initiate the process of documenting the sources of the key data and the functions that own it.
+So, it means that you should initiate documenting the sources of the key data and the functions that own it.

-What happen to data along the way?
-Very often you get data that is already processed.
-You should have at least high-level overview what happen to data on their way to you.
+What happens to data along the way?
+Very often, you get data that is already processed.
+It would help if you had at least a high-level overview of what happens to data on their way to you.
 And again, you should require to document the transformation path of key data.